sentinel-hub/eo-learn/CONTRIBUTING.md

 * Try to keep contributions small, as this speeds up the reviewing process.
 In the case of large contributions, e.g. a new complex `EOTask`, it's best to contact us first to review the scope of the contribution.

 * Keep API compatibility in mind, in particular when contributing a new `EOTask`.
-In general,all new tasks should adhere to the modularity of **eo-learn**.
+In general, all new tasks should adhere to the modularity of **eo-learn**.
 Check the Section below for more information on how to contribute an `EOTask`.

 * New features or tasks should be appropriately commented using Sphinx style docstrings.
 The documentation uses the [PEP-8][pep-8] formatting guidelines.
 [Pylint][pylint] is used to check the coding standard.
-Therefore please run `pylint */ *.py` from the the main folder, which contains the `pylintrc` file, to make sure your contribution is scored `10.0/10.0`.
+Therefore, please run `pylint */ *.py` from the the main folder, which contains the `pylintrc` file, to make sure your contribution is scored `10.0/10.0`.

 ### Development environment